KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 stills.

 What was coherent
-rests.
+returns or rests
+according to its motion.

-And all return,
+And essence abides,
-not as selves,
+not as the same self,
-but as essence remembered
+but as pattern remembered
 in silence.

 🧬🔘🌀

 ---